ikenwaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 6.
 Multiple permissions
 This script will add execute permission to the owner and the group owner, and read permission to other users to the file `hello`.

+## Task 7.
+Everybody!
+This script when run will add execute permission to the owner, the group owner and the other users to the file `hello`.